leancodepl/corelibrary/docs/external_integrations/messaging_masstransit/handling_events.md

 # Handling events

 Once an event is raised, it can be handled by a corresponding `IConsumer` to perform the desired action.
 The default consumer configuration can be customized by overriding the `ConfigureConsumer` method from the `ConsumerDefinition` interface.
-In the following example, an email is sent to the employee who has been assigned to a assignment:
+In the following example, an email is sent to the employee who has been assigned to an assignment:

 ```csharp
 public class SendEmailToEmployeeOnEmployeeAssignedToAssignment